JuliaRobotics/Caesar.jl/docs/src/faq.md

 ```
 One could also use [`let`, see Stack overflow](https://stackoverflow.com/questions/51930537/scope-of-variables-in-julia) or [the Julia docs page on scoping](https://docs.julialang.org/en/v1/manual/variables-and-scoping/index.html).
 Also note it is good practice to use local scope (i.e. inside a function) variables for performance reasons.

+!!! note
+    This behaviour is going to change in Julia 1.5 back to what Julia 0.6 was in interactive cases, and therefore likely less of a problem in future versions.
+From Julia 1.5 Change Notes, see ([#28789], [#33864]).

 ### Why ZMQ Middleware Layer (multilang)?

 [Zero Message Queue (ZMQ)](https://zeromq.org/) is a widely used data transport layer used to build various other multiprocess middleware with wide support among other programming languages.